sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

     This command, `/fs:grep-code`, will take an argument, run the `grep` shell command with it, and pipe the results into a prompt for summarization.

-After saving the file, restart the Gemini CLI.
+After saving the file, restart the Citrux CLI.
 You can now run `/fs:grep-code "some pattern"` to use your new command.

 ## Step 5: Add a custom `GEMINI.md`